AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register.md

       If there is already an account associated with this email address, click the link to access your account.

-   1. Under _My Company Primarily_, choose the best description of your company’s primary focus.
+   1. Under _My Company Primarily_, choose the best description of your company's primary focus.
 Then, set **My Role** to the option that best describes what you do for the company.

    1. Under _Login Information_, enter a **Password** for your account.
 Then, enter it again to confirm.